Watson-Personal-Assistant/developer/_content/understand-service/core.md

 ---
 title: Conversation
 weight: 20
 ---

 ## Overview

-The Conversation component of the Watson Assistant main purpose is to route your users requests to the proper skill.
+The Conversation component of Watson Assistant Solutions main purpose is to route your users requests to the proper skill.
 A single request is only ever handled by a single skill, but depending on which Converse REST API the request is sent through can scope the request down to a single skill or a group, called a Skill Set.
 When a request is sent to multiple skills, a confidence score, along with information on the current context, is used to determine which skill handles the request.

 The APIs dealing with sending requests to skills or skill sets and verifying the health and connections between skills and skill sets are broken into the following categories: